Boynton Beach Defective Product Lawyer

 Manufacturing Defects– Even when a product is properly designed, errors may still occur during the actual manufacturing or fabrication process.
 Unlike design defects, manufacturing defects may only affect a small number of items within a larger group.
 But the manufacturer is still legally responsible for any defective products that leave its factory.

 Failure to Warn– A manufacturer, distributor, or marketing company may also be held responsible if a product contains insufficient instructions or warning labels.
 The key question here is whether or not a warning label is adequate to alert customers of known or foreseeable risks of using a product.

 Sometimes there is a single manufacturer that holds sole responsibility for a defective design.
 But depending on the facts and circumstances of a case, there may be other parties who may owe compensation to injured customers, including wholesalers, retailers, and even the firms that initially designed the defective product.

 How Do I Know If I Have a Valid Product Liability Claim?

-The skilled Boynton Beach lawyers at the Leifer Law Firm will sit down with you and assess the strength of your potential case.
+The skilled Boynton Beach lawyers at Leifer & Ramirez will sit down with you and assess the strength of your potential case.
 We look at many factors, including the severity of your injuries, whether or not you used the product in accordance with the manufacturer’s instructions, and what financial and other losses you suffered.
 In some cases, there may be other people who were harmed by the same product as you, which may lead to a class action suit against the responsible parties.